opensearch-project/documentation-website/_clients/OSC-dot-net.md

 # Getting started with the high-level .NET client (OpenSearch.Client)

 OpenSearch.Client is a high-level .NET client.
-It provides strongly typed requests and responses, as well as Query DSL.
+It provides strongly typed requests and responses as well as Query DSL.
 It frees you from constructing raw JSON requests and parsing raw JSON responses by providing models that parse and serialize/deserialize requests and responses automatically.
 OpenSearch.Client also exposes the OpenSearch.Net low-level client if you need it.

 This getting started guide illustrates how to connect to OpenSearch, index documents, and run queries.

 ## Installing OpenSearch.Client

-To install OpenSearch.Client, download the OpenSearch.Client NuGet package and add it to your project in an IDE of your choice.
-In Microsoft Visual Studio:
+To install OpenSearch.Client, download the [OpenSearch.Client NuGet package](https://www.nuget.org/packages/OpenSearch.Client) and add it to your project in an IDE of your choice.
+In Microsoft Visual Studio, follow the steps below:
-- In the **Solution Explorer** panel, right click on your solution or project and select **Manage NuGet Packages for Solution**.
+- In the **Solution Explorer** panel, right-click on your solution or project and select **Manage NuGet Packages for Solution**.
 - Search for the OpenSearch.Client NuGet package, and select **Install**.

 Alternatively, you can add OpenSearch.Client to your .csproj file: